Limit Theorems for Factor Models: GOALS AND EXAMPLES

 where $v_{t}=(u_{t},1)^{\prime }$ and $e_{it}^{\ast }=(a_{i}e_{it},u_{it}e_{it})$.}

 \paragraph{Example 1.}

 There is a variety of estimation approaches that can be used at the second step.
-The simplest of them is weighted averaging of the first step estimates, viz. $\widehat{\lambda }=\frac{1}{N}\sum_{i=1}^{N}\gamma _{i} \widehat{\beta }_{i}.$ Such estimator is used in Sarto (2018).
+The simplest of them is weighted averaging of the first step estimates, viz. $\widehat{\lambda }=\frac{1}{N}\sum_{i=1}^{N}\gamma _{i} \widehat{\beta }_{i}.$ Such an estimator is used in Sarto (2018).
 In order to justify asymptotic Gaussianity of $\widehat{\lambda }$ and to make statistical inferences about $\lambda ,$ one needs statements on the asymptotic behavior of

-Note that the last expression has a structure of normalized averages stated as the first component of $\Xi _{N,T}$.
+Note that the last expression has the structure of normalized averages stated as the first component of $\Xi _{N,T}$ from equation (\ref{eq: CLT}).
 Such `linear' terms, where only the first component of $\Xi _{N,T}$ is involved, are very common in asymptotic derivations in factor models (e.g., Bai \& Ng 2006, 2010).

 \paragraph{Example 2.}

 The second estimation step may invoke a more complex estimator involving a sample covariance between multiple first stage estimators or estimators for multiple first stage parameters.
 For example, the Fama-MacBeth procedure employs the data on excess returns to a set of portfolios $\{r_{it},\ i=1,...,N,\ t=1,...,T\}$ and time series of a risk factor $\{F_{t},\ t=1,...,T\}.$ Namely, it uses two collections of first stage parameters -- the average return on a portfolio $\beta _{i}^{(1)}=\mathbb{E}r_{it}$ via the sample average return $\widehat{\beta }_{i}^{(1)}=\frac{1}{T} \sum_{t=1}^{T}r_{it},$ and the risk exposure of a portfolio $\beta _{i}^{(2)}=\mathrm{var}(F_{t})^{-1}\mathrm{cov}(r_{it},F_{t})$ via the time series OLS regression of $r_{it}$ on $F_{t}$ resulting in an estimate $ \widehat{\beta }_{i}^{(2)}$.
 At the second stage of the Fama-MacBeth procedure, one runs the OLS regression of the sample average return $ \widehat{\beta }_{i}^{(1)}$ on the portfolio risk exposure estimated at the first step $\widehat{\beta }_{i}^{(2)}$.
 In this case,